 A complete description of the proposed WECS Project and documentation to sufficiently demonstrate that the requirements set forth in Section 13.20.050 will be met.

-Certification that the proposed facility will comply with all federal, state, and local standards.
+Certification that the proposed WECS facility will comply with all federal, state, and local standards.

 Analysis of local economic benefits, describing estimated: project cost, generated taxes, percent of construction dollars to be spent locally, and the number of local construction and permanent jobs